Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 TODO: Image of Power Button

 The button on the RED Brick is a power button.
-Press it longer than 5 seconds and the RED Brick will immediately turn off.
-If you press it shorter, the Brick will not start to power down.
-This feature is not supported at the moment.
-If the Brick is off, press the button until the blue LED lights up and the Brick starts booting.
+Press it longer than 5 seconds and the RED Brick will turn off immediately.
+If the Brick is off, press the button until the blue LED lights up and the Brick starts booting again.

 .. _red_brick_leds: